-Welcome to our website, which we hope will provide you with a much improved understanding of the health and sustainability of our toothfish stocks, along with a greater appreciation of the history of our unique fisheries in the southern oceans, and around the Antarctic continent.
+Welcome to our website, which we hope will provide you with a much improved understanding of the health and sustainability of the world’s toothfish stocks, along with a greater appreciation of the history of our unique fisheries in the southern oceans, and around the Antarctic continent.

 The Coalition of Legal Toothfish Operators (COLTO) was founded in 2003 by legal industry members to eliminate Illegal, Unregulated and Unreported (IUU) fishing of Toothfish, and to ensure the long term sustainability of Toothfish resources, and the rich and critical biodiversity of the southern oceans.

 At that time, IUU catches were double the legal catches of Toothfish – mainly being illegally taken from within national waters (Exclusive Economic Zones).
-Through the combined efforts of CCAMLR, Flag States, Port States, conservation NGOs and industry, those levels of IUU fishing inside national EEZs have been virtually zero.
+Through the combined efforts of CCAMLR, Flag States, Port States, conservation NGOs and industry, those levels of IUU fishing inside national EEZs have been virtually zero since 2005.

 This unique co-operation resulted in better fisheries resource management by scientifically assessing and closely monitoring sustainable catch levels for Toothfish and bycatch species; eliminating IUU fishing and the distribution of IUU caught Toothfish; and reducing seabird mortality to near zero levels.

 The strategies developed in Toothfish fisheries to protect vulnerable albatross and other Antarctic seabird populations have now been applied globally in many other fisheries, and have led to a truly dramatic reduction of seabird mortalities associated with fishing.
 COLTO Members have also initiated, and are funding, cutting edge research into reducing whale depredation, and also participate in a variety of research projects, delivering valuable inputs to Antarctic science.